ipfs/specs/src/architecture/unixfs.md

 In this example, we will build a `Raw` file with the string `test` as its content.

-1. First hash the data:
+1. First, hash the data:

 ```console
 $ echo -n "test" | sha256sum